 Alex Kendall is a Research Fellow at Trinity College at the University of Cambridge in the United Kingdom.
 He graduated with a Bachelor of Engineering with First Class Honours in 2013 from the University of Auckland, New Zealand.
 In 2014, he was awarded a Woolf Fisher Scholarship to study towards a Ph.D. at the University of Cambridge.
 He is a member of the Machine Intelligence Laboratory and is supervised by Prof. Roberto Cipolla.

-Alex’s research investigates applications of deep learning to robotic perception and control.
+Alex’s research investigates applications of deep learning for robot perception and control.
 He has developed computer vision algorithms to enable autonomous vehicles to understand complex and dynamic scenes.
-In particular, he is excited about reasoning under uncertainty with Bayesian deep learning, leveraging geometry for unsupervised learning and developing end-to-end systems which can reason from perception to control.
+In particular, he is excited about leveraging geometry for unsupervised learning, reasoning under uncertainty with Bayesian deep learning and developing end-to-end systems which can reason from perception to control.
 His technology has been used to power smart-city infrastructure with Vivacity, control self-driving cars with Toyota Research Institute and enable next-generation drone flight with Skydio.